Joseph Fouché: In Napoleon's service

 Fouché cleared his name and gave the emperor useful advice concerning internal affairs and the diplomatic situation.
 Nevertheless, the emperor, still distrustful, ordered him to undertake the government of the Illyrian provinces.
 On the break-up of the Napoleonic system in Germany (October 1813), Fouché was ordered on missions to Rome and thence to Naples, in order to watch the movements of Joachim Murat.
 Before Fouché arrived in Naples, Murat invaded the Roman territory, whereupon Fouché received orders to return to France.
-He arrived in Paris on 10 April 1814 at the time when Napoleon was being constrained by his marshals to abdicate.
+He arrived in Paris on 10 April 1814 at the time when Napoleon was being compelled by his marshals to abdicate.

 Fouché's conduct in this crisis was characteristic.
 As senator he advised the Senate to send a deputation to Charles, comte d'Artois, brother of Louis XVIII, with a view to a reconciliation between the monarchy and the nation.
 A little later he addressed to Napoleon, then banished to Elba, a letter begging him in the interests of peace and of France to withdraw to the United States.
 To the new sovereign Louis XVIII he sent an appeal in favour of liberty, and recommending the adoption of measures which would conciliate all interests.

-The response was unsatisfactory, and when he found that there were no hopes of advancement, he entered into relations with conspirators who sought the overthrow of the Bourbons.
+The response to the latter was unsatisfactory, and when he found that there were no hopes of advancement, he entered into relations with conspirators who sought the overthrow of the Bourbons.
 The Marquis de Lafayette and Louis Nicolas Davout were involved in the issue, but their refusal to take the course desired by Fouché and others led to nothing being done.